Lucasl0808/CSE101_Projects/pa4/README.md

 Makefile - creates sparse executable and runs tests

 ## Comments
-My sum and diff functions are not fully optimized, so my program does not pass Sparse Test 4 on the grading script, but it passes all of the other tests without memory leaks.
+My sum and diff functions are not fully optimized, so my program does not pass Sparse Test 4 on the grading script due to a timeout, but it passes all of the other tests without memory leaks.